 Diving into Faculty Scholarship: Dr. Kate Conley

-Faculty at William & Mary make global contributions with their research.
-In this blog series, we interview faculty with recent publications for insight into their scholarship.
+Our faculty at William & Mary are making great contributions to academia with their research.
+In our recent blog series, we interview faculty with recent publications for insight into their scholarship.

 We are delighted to share about the work of Kate Conley, Professor of French & Francophone Studies and Chancellor Professor of Modern Languages & Literatures, who recently co-edited So You Want to be a Dean?
 Pathways to Deanship.

 Please describe your scholarship to someone unfamiliar with the field.

 This book is about pathways to academic administration as told by fourteen deans of arts and sciences at public universities and private colleges across the United States.
 It describes what deans do, what kinds of projects can be pursued through administration, and what the job is like.
 My scholarly work focuses on the surrealist movement, starting with a book on women in surrealism, and in my contribution to this volume I write about how working on women in a male-dominated avant-garde movement turned out to be useful in my work as a dean.

 What was the most exciting/interesting part of this project for you?